SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

+= 2.17.0-dev.2 =

+(2019/12/05) Added a new "Item Same-As URLs" option in the Document SSO metabox for the Schema Review type.

 = 2.16.0 =

-(2019/11/30) Added new Subject Product options for reviews of products.
+(2019/11/30) Added new options in the Document SSO metabox for reviews of products.